sleak-lbl/weekly-emails/items/ercap.md

-### 2022 ERCAP Allocations Process Opens Tomorrow!
+### 2022 ERCAP Allocations Process Open through October 4

-The ERCAP allocations process will begin accepting requests for the 2022 Allocation Year (AY) on Tuesday, September 7.
+The ERCAP allocations process began accepting requests for the 2022 Allocation Year (AY) on Tuesday, September 7.
 To be considered for an allocation that will start on the first day of the 2022 AY, please submit your request before the end of the day on Monday, October 4.